 "It's definitely a community effort and makes it feel like we are all part of one big family which is great," says Guy Caridi, who has been a volunteer choreographer.

 The shows are always family-friendly and some, like "Little Women", are sometimes performed by real families.
-Ila Faubion Dreessen, who plays Jo, introduces her husband who plays Friedrich Bhaer, her sister-in-law who plays older sister Meg, her mother-in-law who plays Marnie and her father-in-law who runs audio for the shows.
+Ila Faubion Dreessen, who played Jo, introduced her husband who plays Friedrich Bhaer, her sister-in-law who played older sister Meg, her mother-in-law who played Marnie and her father-in-law who ran audio for the shows.

 Rehearsals begin in Seattle months before the premiere.
 The actors, also volunteers, do their own hair and makeup.
 Dreesen and her mother-in-law made the costumes.